ShamindaKanchana/H2OData_Dive/README.md

 This analysis provides valuable insights into the prevalence of different water hardness categories in the dataset, derived from scientifically established classifications.
 These findings contribute to a better understanding of water quality assessment and treatment strategies.

+## Data Preprocessing further

+### Outlier Detection and Handling

+To ensure the accuracy and reliability of the regression analysis, several preprocessing steps were undertaken to address outliers in the dataset:

+- **Outlier Detection**: Outliers were initially identified using boxplots.
+Boxplots provide a visual representation of the distribution of data and help in identifying extreme values that deviate significantly from the rest of the data.

+- **Outlier Handling Using IQR Method**:
+  - **Interquartile Range (IQR)**: The IQR method was employed to detect outliers.
+The IQR is calculated as the difference between the first quartile (Q1) and the third quartile (Q3) of the dataset.
+  - **Capping Outliers**: Instead of removing outliers, which can lead to data loss, the values were capped.
+This approach involves setting upper and lower bounds based on the IQR, ensuring that any value beyond these bounds is adjusted to the nearest boundary value.

+### Feature Scaling

+After handling outliers, feature scaling was performed to ensure that all variables contribute equally to the regression analysis:

+- **Standardization**: Standardization was applied to scale features to have a mean of 0 and a standard deviation of 1.
+This process helps in normalizing the data and ensures that features with larger ranges do not disproportionately affect the model.

+- **Min-Max Scaling**: Min-Max scaling was used to transform features to a range between 0 and 1.
+This is particularly useful when the dataset has features with different units and magnitudes.

+By implementing these preprocessing techniques, the dataset was prepared for more accurate and effective regression analysis, reducing the impact of outliers and ensuring consistent scaling across features.